-I have been fly fishing since 2010 and have become addicted to the sport.
+I started fly fishing in 2010 and became addicted to the sport.
 My love affair with fly fishing started just before my honeymoon to Belize when my wife and I decided to take a casting lesson.
 We both enjoyed angling (me more so than her really,) and after booking our trip to Belize, we found out that Belize was a premier fly fishing destination.
 I bought an 8 weight TFO Lefty Kreh outfit from Bass Pro, instantly became enamored with casting and practiced daily for several weeks before our trip.
 By the time we left for our honeymoon, I had learned to double haul decently enough, and was able to successfully catch my first fish on the fly during our stay… the mighty bonefish!
 I was instantly obsessed and enjoyed catching more than 30 of them during our stay in Belize.

 I started fly fishing for shad on the St. Johns River in Central Florida just a couple of months after returning from Belize.
 The guys up at Orlando Outfitters were kind enough to help me with flies, kayak accessible launches, and tactics.
 Since then I have come to love the yearly ritual of anticipation, reading, learning, fly tying, and finally fishing for this wonderful fish.